bewake711/Getting-started-with-git-and-github/README.md

 git status
 (gives status of repository)

-CLick on SSS on repository link on github and copy link, then type git remote add origin git@github.com:bewake711/Matplotlib-Examples.git
+Create a private repository in github (do no tick create readme file).
+CLick on SSS on repository link on github (of the created repository) and copy link, then type git remote add origin git@github.com:bewake711/Matplotlib-Examples.git

 Then,